dorkydhruv/daoCLI-init/README.md

 ## 🧩 Architecture

-The application integrates two key Solana programs:
+The application integrates multiple key components:

 1. **SPL Governance**: For DAO creation, proposal management, and voting
 2. **Squads Multisig**: For multi-signature transaction approval
+3. **[Model Context Protocol (MCP)](https://modelcontextprotocol.github.io/)**: For AI-assisted interactions and operations

 For integrated DAOs, the tool creates a governance structure where proposals can control a multisig vault, enabling more complex treasury management with the security of multisig approvals.

+The MCP integration provides:

+- Natural language processing for intuitive interactions
+- Documentation and help resources
+- AI-assisted operation suggestions

 ## 🛠️ Development